amosmachora/release-auto-blogger/.hashnode/BLOG.md

 - **chatGPT is most helpful when you know wtf you are doing**.
 Cant save you if you know nothing.
 It will actually help you tie your feet and hands together.

 - **Don't test your work on submission deadline**.

+The source code of this action can be found on this [repo.](https://github.com/amosmachora/release-auto-blogger).

 ### THA NEEEIIM - action.YAMOL AGEN.